-The United States Department of Agriculture, Animal and Plant Health Inspection Service, Plant Protection and Quarantine, Center for Plant Health Science and Technology (USDA/APHIS/PPQ/CPHST), announces the FY13-14 RFP for the National Ornamentals Research Site at Dominican University of California (NORS-DUC).
+The United States Department of Agriculture, Animal and Plant Health Inspection Service, Plant Protection and Quarantine, Center for Plant Health Science and Technology (USDA/APHIS/PPQ/CPHST), announces the FY15-16 RFP for the National Ornamentals Research Site at Dominican University of California (NORS-DUC).
+In order to conduct research at NORS-DUC, interested parties are required to submit a pre-proposal to the NORS-DUC Program Manager, for NORS-DUC Core team review and support prior to submitting their proposal to the USDA Farm Bill, section 10007.

 The research site is intended to facilitate research activities supportive of the broad goal to safeguard nursery production and the forest industry.
 Proposals reflecting short-term applied research are requested that address research priorities, including, but are not limited to: methods development to inhibit Phytophthora ramorum establishment and spread, mitigations to manage P. ramorum, epidemiological studies on inoculum sources, pathways, soil sampling focal points and disease distribution in nurseries.

-New for FY13-14: In addition to accepting proposals for nursery research on P. ramorum, NORS-DUC will consider proposals relating to other soil-borne pathogens known to occur in California that are of economic importance to the national nursery industry.
+New for Future Submissions: In addition to accepting proposals for nursery research on P. ramorum, NORS-DUC will pay particular attention to proposals relating to other soil-borne pathogens known to occur in California that are of economic importance to the national nursery industry.
 Proposals for studies on above-ground pathogens which contain no aerial dissemination stage will also be considered, but will be subject to strict limitations.
+Program Manager, Staff and CDFA Liaison will determine if permits are required and if the facility has the capability to accommodate the proposed project.

 All work at NORS-DUC is compliant with the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA) for bio-safety.
 Applicants must also obtain a Plant Pest Permit from the California Department of Food and Agriculture (CDFA) and a permit from the California Department of Pesticide Regulation (CDPR) for any materials evaluated at NORS-DUC.

-Request for proposals will close on Friday, APRIL 26, 2013.
-Please refer to the proposal format and site guidelines, research priorities and the review criteria for relevant information to assist in completing your proposal.
+Please refer to the site guidelines, research priorities and the review criteria for relevant information to better understand what infrastructure and lab support are available at the NORS-DUC research site.

-All projects may start once funding for the fiscal year becomes available.
-Approximately $200,000 is available to fund projects ranging from $15,000 to $50,000 from the submitted proposals.
-Researchers, including international colleagues, who have already secured funding and only need space, are strongly encouraged to submit proposals; however, a negotiated space charge may apply for site use.
+Researchers, including international colleagues, who have already secured funding and only need space, are strongly encouraged to contact the Program Manager as a negotiated space charge will be applied for field and lab use.

 For questions, please contact the Program Manager, Karen Suslow, at email@example.com.